An overview of immersive technologies

 360 video is a film that has been captured using a 360 camera (which are cheaper to buy than you might think).
 They can be used on VR headsets to fully immerse the user, although you are limited by always viewing the space from the standpoint from which it was filmed.
 They can also be uploaded to YouTube, which has the capacity for 360 films where people can click and drag their mouse to navigate (see this 360 video of the Royal Tyrrell Museum in Alberta, Canada).

 You may be familiar with ‘Alexa’ or ‘OK, Google’ – these are chatbots.
-Chatbots are also the computer-generated instant messengers that appear on some websites.
+Chatbots are also the computer-generated instant messengers that appear on some websites, often for customer service purposes.
 They are a type of artificial intelligence programme that can simulate a conversation with a user either through text or voice (check out Cornwall Museums Partnership’s new way to explore audio archives via chatbot, called Cornish Tales).

 Where do I start?